Accèder directement au contenu

 Some projects

-Synaptic transmission, trafficking and voltage dynamics in dendrites : we are developing model of synaptic transmission and tools to extract features from superresolution data.
+– Synaptic transmission, trafficking and voltage dynamics in dendrites : we are developing models of synaptic transmission and tools to extract features from superresolution data.
 We use the Poisson-Nernst-Planck equations to model the voltage dynamics at excitatory synapses and investigate the role of the local geometry.

-Other projects in integrative biology concern sensor cells, such as photoreceptors, where we build model of the single photonresponse including dark noise in rods and cones (Juergen Reingruber).
+Other projects in integrative biology concern sensor cells, such as photoreceptors, where we build model of the single photonresponse including dark noise in rods and cones with Juergen Reingruber.

 In the past, by using asymptotic analysis, we computed the expansion of the mean time for a Brownian molecule to escape through a small hole located on a piece of a cell membrane (Narrow escape problem (See WIKI)).
 This computation defines the forward binding rate of chemical reactions occurring in microdomains.